Alejogb1/job-board/blog-data/functional-programming-a-beginners-guide.md

 id: "functional-programming-a-beginners-guide"
 ---

-okay dude so we're gonna geek out about this video right it's all about this wild thing called 'functional programming'  it's like this whole different way of thinking about code  the video basically tries to show you why it’s awesome and how it can make your life easier even if you're just starting out seriously it's like learning to ride a unicycle it looks weird at first but then you're zooming around town feeling like a total boss
+ dude so we're gonna geek out about this video right it's all about this wild thing called 'functional programming'  it's like this whole different way of thinking about code  the video basically tries to show you why it’s awesome and how it can make your life easier even if you're just starting out seriously it's like learning to ride a unicycle it looks weird at first but then you're zooming around town feeling like a total boss

 so the setup is they're trying to build this thing a simple calculator app right but they do it in two ways the normal imperative way which is how most people start and then the functional way which is like the ninja level stuff  it’s all about pure functions immutability and things that sound scary but are actually kinda rad once you get it